oracle-livelabs/apex/online-book-store-app/8-build-a-ai-assistant-chat-widget/8-build-a-ai-assistant-chat-widget.md

 ## Introduction

-In this workshop, you use OCI Generative AI as the AI provider to build a conversational chatbot.
+In this lab, you use OCI Generative AI as the AI provider to build a conversational chatbot.
 To use the OCI Generative AI Service in APEX, you need to configure the OCI API keys.
 In Oracle Cloud Infrastructure (OCI), API keys are used for secure authentication when accessing OCI resources through REST APIs.

 OCI API keys consist of two parts: a **Public key** and a **Private key**.
 You use the OCI console to generate the Private/Public key pair.